PreetyManna11/Power_BI_Projects/README.md

 ### Hi, I'm Preety! 👋

 ### 🚀 About Me
-I have completed my graduation from SRM, Chennai and now I am working as a Software Engineer at Cognizant.
+I have completed my graduation from SRM University, Chennai and now I am working as a Software Engineer at Cognizant.
 I have a keen interest in the field of Data Analytics so I am working on some projects with real time data to enhance my skills and knowledge.

 ### 🔗 Links to connect with Author
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/preety-manna-687a73194/)